rodrigo1593/GM8_game-manager-tool/README.md

 DO NOT EXPECT THAT IM GOING TO FIX THAT SHIT WHEN YOU CLOSE A GAME MANUALLY INSTEAD WITH BUTTON COMBINATION. (do not, but maybe i will)

 keyboard?
-what the fuck is that?
+what the fuck is that? (okno. after 99999 edits to this readme, the keys are: left, right, up, down.
+Z key to choose game.... wait how to kill process?. idk better use joystick bc that was the actual f- reason to do this.)

 i only know about joysticks.... and do not expect that tho....